swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 ### Add `execute(...)` directly to the `Trait` protocol

-The proposed `execute(...)` method could be added as a requirement of the `Trait` protocol instead of being part of a separate `CustomTestExecuting` protocol, and it could have a default implementation which directly invokes the passed-in closure.
+The proposed `execute(...)` method could be added as a requirement of the `Trait` protocol instead of being part of a separate `TestExecuting` protocol, and it could have a default implementation which directly invokes the passed-in closure.
 But this approach would suffer from the lengthy backtrace problem described above.

 ### Extend the `Trait` protocol

-The original, experimental implementation of this feature included a protocol named`CustomExecutionTrait` which extended `Trait` and had roughly the same method requirement as the `CustomTestExecuting` protocol proposed above.
+The original, experimental implementation of this feature included a protocol named`CustomExecutionTrait` which extended `Trait` and had roughly the same method requirement as the `TestExecuting` protocol proposed above.
 This design worked, provided scoped access, and avoided the lengthy backtrace problem.

 After evaluating the design and usage of this SPI though, it seemed unfortunate to structure it as a sub-protocol of `Trait` because it means that the full capabilities of the trait system are spread across multiple protocols.
-In the proposed design, the ability to provide a custom test executor value is exposed via the main `Trait` protocol, and it relies on an associated type to conditionally opt-in to custom test behavior.
+In the proposed design, the ability to provide a test executor value is exposed via the main `Trait` protocol, and it relies on an associated type to conditionally opt-in to custom test behavior.
 In other words, the proposed design expresses custom test behavior as just a _capability_ that a trait may have, rather than a distinct sub-type of trait.

 Also, the implementation of this approach within the testing library was not ideal as it required a conditional `trait as?
 CustomExecutionTrait` downcast at